-Moisture overload is simply when you curls are too moisturized.
-This means that your hair does not have moisture – protein balance, which is important for healthy, defined curls.
+Moisture overload is simply when your curls are too moisturized.
+It means that your hair does not have moisture – protein balance, which is important for healthy, defined curls.

 To tell if you’re experiencing over hydration, look for these signs or symptoms of moisture overload and hygral fatigue: